 Further details on Phase 2 are available here.
 These should be read carefully prior to any application being made.

 Applications are submitted online.
-The closing date for applications is Monday, 10 August 2020 at 3pm.
+The closing date for applications has been extended until Monday, 17 August 2020 at 3pm.

 The extension of this funding is a welcome development for unincorporated organisations which are struggling through these unprecedented times.
 Eligible organisations should ensure that an application for funding is submitted online before the deadline of 3pm on 10 August 2020.